ornicar/GravatarBundle/README.markdown

 The only required parameter is the email adress.
 The rest have default values.

-If you use twig you can use the helper like this exemple:
+If you use twig you can use the helper like this example:

       {{ gravatar('alias@domain.tld') }}

 Or if you want to check if a gravatar email exists:

-      {% if gravatar_exits  s('alias@domain.tld') %}
+      {% if gravatar_exitss('alias@domain.tld') %}
             The email is an gravatar email
       {% endif %}